melazab/Keithley2450/README.md

 ## To-Do List

-- Implement the zero-crossing method to stop sourcing current once dV/dt
+- Implement the zero-crossing method to:

+1. Monitor the rate of change of measured voltage over time
+2. Stop sourcing current once dV/dt falls below a predefined threshold.